Ansh04122001/TaskManagement/README.md

 Rapid UI development

-Responsive design
+Responsive and mobile-friendly design

-Tight coupling with ASP.NET Core MVC
+Tight integration with ASP.NET Core MVC

+If you want, I can also:

+Align this exactly to your university rubric

+Convert it into PDF / Word formatting

+Shorten it for viva or presentation use

+Cross-verify with your ER diagram and code structure
 ## Conclusion

 This project fulfills all requirements mentioned in the assignment document, including working demo, public GitHub hosting, proper documentation, database design explanation, and clear architectural decisions.
-The solution is scalable, maintainable, and ready for evaluation.  make corre er diagram
+The solution is scalable, maintainable, and ready for evaluation.